Communisis-Digital-Technology/coding-standards/content/Ways-of-working/Workflow.md

 /*
-Title: Workflow
+Title: Technical workflow
 Sort: 3
 */

-The project workflow determines how code should be produced.
+The project technical workflow determines how code should be produced.

 Workflow is context- and project- specific and so MUST be defined in the `README.md` included with the project.